Some results concerning the representation theory of the algebra underlying loop quantum gravity: LQG briefing

-One of the defining choices of LQG is to base the quantization precisely on the elements of $\cyl$ and the fluxes $E_{S,f}$ as classical observables.
-From the Poisson brackets of $A$ and $E$ on can compute the Poisson brackets for the $c$, $E_{S,f}$.
+One of the defining choices of LQG is to base the quantization precisely on the elements of $\overline{\cyl}$ and the fluxes $\E$ as classical observables.
+From the Poisson brackets of $A$ and $E$ one can compute the Poisson brackets for the $c$, $E_{S,f}$.
+This step involves taking certain limits since -- a priory -- cylindrical functions and the $E_{S,f}$ are too singular for the Poisson bracket between them to be well defined.
+For a satisfying resolution of this problem (with the result stated in the following) see \cite{Ashtekar:1998ak}.
 Call $\gamma$ adapted to $S$ if all $p$ in $S\cap\gamma$ are vertices of $\gamma$.
 Let $c$ be a function cylindrical on $\gamma$ and $S$ some analytical surface.
-Without restriction of generality we assume that $\gamma$ is adapted to $S$\footnote{There is always $\gamma'$ that contains $\gamma$ such that $\gamma'$ is adapted to $S$.
+Without restriction of generality we assume that $\gamma$ is adapted to $S$.
+(There is always a $\gamma'$ that contains $\gamma$ such that $\gamma'$ is adapted to $S$.
 A $c$ cylindrical on $\gamma$ is clearly also cylindrical on $\gamma'$.
-For details see \cite{Ashtekar:1997eg}.}.
+For details see \cite{Ashtekar:1996eg}.)
 Then

 where the second sum is over the edges of $\gamma$ adjacent to $p$,

 and $X^{I}_{e_{p}}$ is the $I$th left-invariant (right-invariant) vector field on SU(2) acting on the argument of $c$ corresponding to the holonomy $h_{e_{p}}$ if $e_{p}$ is pointing away from (towards) $S$. $\kappa$ is the coupling constant of gravity.